Organization

 • Calling telephone number defined by one of the following (ordered from highest priority)

-If there is a user defined in ClearIP by the User ID value of 9999, then ClearIP looks at SIP Invites for that User ID value to group calls by the defined user.
-If multiple User IDs are present in the SIP Invite, the first instance is chosen from the order below.
+If there is a user defined in ClearIP by the User ID value of 9999, ClearIP looks at SIP INVITEs for that User ID value to group calls by the defined user.
+If multiple User IDs are present in the SIP INVITE, the first instance is chosen from the order below.

 INVITE sip:+18554742536@sip.clearip.com:5060 SIP/2.0